JennJennO/JennJennO/README.md

-- 👋 Hi, I’m Jenniffer
+- 🔍 Focused on **QA automation, API testing, and building QA processes from the ground up**
-- 👀 I’m interested in Software QA, Frontend Development, and Web Development.
+- 🛠️ Tools I work in: Katalon Studio, Postman, SQL, Jenkins/CI-CD, Python, JavaScript
-- 🌱 I’m working on my portfolio
+- 📈 Recent work: architected a QA framework that cut production defects by 40%
-- 💞️ I’m looking to collaborate on open-source projects
+- 🌱 Currently expanding my automation and test-framework portfolio
-- 📫 How to reach me: jennonukwugha@outlook.com
+- 📫 Reach me: jennonukwugha@outlook.com | [LinkedIn](https://www.linkedin.com/in/jenniffer-onukwugha)

 <!---
 JennJennO/JennJennO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.